Get a car loan with low-interest rates and flexible terms from the UK's favorite lenders.View Car loan Offers

-So naturally we’re all after the best deal and the best way to find it is by shopping around.
+When it comes to financing a vehicle we all know it’s a big financial responsibility.
+So naturally, we’re all after the best deals and the best way to find it is by shopping around.

-You should visit the banks, dealers and alternative online financial service providers so that you can have a variety of options to choose from.
+You should visit the banks, dealers and alternative online financial service providers so that you have a variety of options to choose from.

-When you visit any dealerships to arrange financing take your credit report with you – it will show that you know what you’re talking about and get you off on the right foot for some fair negotiations.
+When you visit dealerships to arrange financing, take your credit report with you, it will show that you know what you’re talking about and get you off on the right foot for some fair negotiations.

-If you can pay cash for the car – by using your savings you will save a lot money by avoiding having to pay any interest fees and you may also receive a decent discount for an upfront payment but, unfortunately most of us don’t have that kind of cash in hand.
+If you can pay cash for your car by using your savings you will save a lot money by avoiding having to pay any interest fees and, you may also receive a decent discount for an upfront payment but, unfortunately, most of us don’t have that kind of cash in hand.

 Generally you will be paying a lot more interest on your car loan then you would be generating interest from a savings account, so if you have additional financial resources available such as an emergency savings account – then buying cash is definitely you’re best option.

 If you have savings but not enough to buy the car in full then you may want to consider putting up a big deposit-you will help lower the interest rate which will also save you a lot of money.

 Choosing a car is usually the fun part but, securing the financing is often times a nightmare, particularly for those who have poor credit scores.

 If you have a bad credit score than using your savings will also make a lot more sense because you'll be subject to a higher interest rate than those with a good credit score.

 As mentioned, buying a car in cash is the most superior method since you won’t be paying any interest to a lender and you'll own the car but, the reality is that that’s simply not possible for most.